awsdocs/aws-transfer-user-guide/doc_source/custom-identity-provider-users.md

   console.log("Username:", event.username, "ServerId: ", event.serverId);

   var response;
-  // Check if the user name presented for authentication is correct.
+  // Check if the username presented for authentication is correct.
 This doesn't check the value of the serverId, only that it is provided.
   // There is also event.protocol (one of "FTP", "FTPS", "SFTP") and event.sourceIp (e.g., "127.0.0.1") to further restrict logins. if (event.serverId !== "" && event.username == '${UserName}') {
     response = {